 Here are more blogs from our alternative series that you will find interesting:

 - Wix Alternatives

 - Wix vs. Shopify – Which One Suits Your Ecommerce Store?

 Q1.
 What is Shopify?

-Shopify is an ecommerce platform that facilitates you to build a feature-rich ecommerce store for your prospective customers to sell your products online and offline as well through the help of Shopify POS.
+Shopify is an ecommerce platform that facilitates you to build a feature-rich ecommerce store for your prospective customers to sell your products online and offline as well as through the help of Shopify POS.

 Q2.
 Is WooCommerce better than Shopify?

-Woocommerce comes with advanced, seo-specific options and is better for you if you want to build a large-scale online store with greater product variety.
+Woocommerce comes with advanced, SEO-specific options and is better for you if you want to build a large-scale online store with greater product variety.
 Whereas, if you are a startup, then Shopify is the ideal choice for you.
 Woocommerce comes with greater flexibility even when it comes to price.

 Q3.
 Is there a free alternative to Shopify?

 While Shopify is a great platform, there are other free alternatives such as WooCommerce and Magento that offer a similar set of features at a minimal cost of operations.